brandonkargus/Portfolio/README.md

 - 👋 Hi, I’m @brandonkargus
 - 👀 I’m interested in ... becoming a backend software developer
 - 🌱 I’m currently learning ...
-Java 11/17, MySQL/PostgreSQL, Spring Framework, Git, GitHub
+Java 11/17, Git, GitHub, MySQL/PostgreSQL, Spring Framework
 - 💞️ I’m looking to collaborate on ... anything and everything
 - 📫 How to reach me ...